martinohanlon/genai-beyond-chat/README.md

 ## Environment

-Create a new `.env` file in the root of this respositoy.
+Create a new `.env` file in the root of this repository.

 Copy the contents of the `.env.example` file.